 - Joint width: the joint width affects the choice of sealant as some are designed for narrow seams and the others perform better in wider joints.

-Guarantee bridge reliability with the best sealant for footings
+Guarantee bridge reliability with the best bridge foundation sealant

 The bridge footing must be appropriately sealed in order to guarantee a foundation which is capable of carrying the weight of the bridge and the traffic on the bridge.
-There are different types of sealants with different properties, the best one is chosen based on several factors such as the requirements of the environment, type of the bridge and the foundation design.
-Discover which sealant offers the most reliability to your bridge foundation – get in touch with us!
+There are different types of bridge foundation sealants with different properties, the best one is chosen based on several factors such as the requirements of the environment, type of the bridge and the footing design.
+Discover which sealant that offers the most reliability to your foundation – get in touch with us!